boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App Five: App-CWTeach

 This FreeRTOS C app is a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
 A number of messages can be stored and selected by switches.
 The code shows three switches to select up to eight messages.
 A Seven Segment LED module shows the active message number.
 An LED blinks in response to the morse code being sent.
 This version of App-Keyer adds a Message String random generated alphabet and numbers inserted into phrase No. 7 (The eighth phrase).
 To initialize the randomize process, two presses of the switch on Port 4 of the GPIO expander sets the initial random number.
 Then press the switch to put a new randomized string in phrase No. 7.
 The PS2 Keyboard is not implemented for this app.

+### App Six: App-CWShuffle

+This FreeRTOS C app is a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
+A number of messages can be stored and selected by switches.
+The code shows an ADC task to select up to seven messages.
+A Seven Segment LED module shows the active message number.
+An LED blinks in response to the morse code being sent.
+This version of App-Keyer adds a task to Shuffle the Message String selected before sending it to the CW generating task.
+To initialize the randomize process, two presses of a switch sets the initial random number.
+A new randomized string is selected by the ADC task.
+The PS2 Keyboard is not implemented for this app.
+The strings are Hard coded in the Shuffle task.
+The App-CWShuffle has been implemented on the Adafruit Feather RP2040 board instead of the PICO.
+Also a PIO function is used to generate a 600 Hz square wave as a tone oscillator.
+A NOR gate is given inputs of the Tone oscillator and the CW code.
+The Code signal gates the square wave tone to output the audio Morse siganl.

 ### Common: Seven_seg.c